0xFableOrg/xchain/pages/direction.md

 This model also enables faster bridging for permissionless actions by letting relayers take on finality risk on a case-by-case basis.
 They can consider that a re-org after a certain delay or whenever certain guarantees have been met is unlikely enough that they are willing to take on the risk to capture the opportunity.
+Relayers also take a risk on the safety and liveness of the A → B bridge.
 This implies a model that rewards relayers for prompt execution.

 **Question 6**: Can we flesh out a full incentive-compatible model for action-request bridges?